-Under the CWA Section 404, the Army Corps of Engineers is responsible for granting permits for construction projects that affect wetlands.
+Under the CWA Section 404, the U.S. Army Corps of Engineers is responsible for granting permits for construction projects that affect wetlands.
 Under Section 401, the EPA or a state program with authority from EPA can stop a construction project with a negative impact on water quality.
 The Construction Industry Compliance Assistance website has information on wetlands regulations and permits.

-Water conservation is an increasingly important issue and is regulated in some jurisdictions such as, California.
+Water conservation is an increasingly important issue and is regulated in some jurisdictions, such as California.
 Most requirements are at state or local levels, with restrictions typically but not always associated with drier geographic regions.
 Saving water also reduces operational costs.
 There are a number of ways retail facilities can reduce the use of water: use of low-flow plumbing fixtures in bathrooms and kitchens, fixing leaking equipment, and reducing landscaping water use.